jzohrab/pact/README_todo.md

 * change version
 * record simple YouTube video of usage, update link in README.
 * fix TODOs in README.md
+* fresh checkout, install, build from scratch in new venv, before posting anywhere

 ## Possible future TODOs

-* add tags to exported file (set at the top window)
-* fresh checkout, install, build from scratch in new venv

 * packaging to release as application?
 * some kind of status update on export, "success" or similar.